gracethorn/gracesblog/Final Project 2.md

 repetative movements and twitches triggered by...

 people coming closer? loud sounds? the louder and more stimulated, the more visually indicative of stress

+other random idea: random stuff with knives? *chopping and dicing*